Košava 1

-The Košava 1 (from кошава) is a Serbian surface-to-surface missile designed by the Military Technical Institute.
-It has a range of 50 km, with solid propellant.
+The Košava 1 (Кошава 1) is a Serbian solid-fuel surface-to-surface missile designed by the Military Technical Institute.
+It has a range of 50 km.
 The Košava 1 can be fired from the M-18 Oganj multiple rocket launcher.
-The Košava 1 launch container is similar to that of the ALAS missile.
+Its launch container is similar to that of the ALAS missile.
+It is named after the Košava squall wind.

 Origin

 The Košava 1 is a development of the Košava rocket bomb launcher developed in the 1990s.
-In past aerial bombs like FAB-100 FAB-250 and FAB-500 where modified with use of rocket motor to attack ground targets.
+In the past, unguided bombs like the FAB-100, FAB-250 and FAB-500 with modified rocket motors were used to attack ground targets.
 Two different platforms were developed, one based on the TAM 150 truck and one based on the FAP 2026 truck.